Statewide Shared Clean Energy Facility (SCEF) Program

 Bidder's Appendix B Submittal to DEEP

-- The affidavit completed by the Bidder attesting to the Bidder's control of the project site;
+- Attachment 1: an affidavit attesting to the Bidder's control of the Project Site by the Bidder;

-- The affidavit completed by the project site owner attesting to the Bidder's control of the project site (required only if the Bidder and the project site owner are not the same person or entity);
+- Attachment 2: an affidavit attesting to the Bidder's control of the Project Site by the owner of the project site (required only if the Bidder is not the owner of the Project Site);

 - A copy of the notification email the Bidder has received from the relevant EDC confirming that the Project Bid has been submitted successfully.

 - Appendix B, Affidavits, and Self-Certification Form (PDF version)

 NOTE: DEEP presently oversees a separate SCEF program on a pilot basis.
 Details about the SCEF pilot program and the three projects selected to participate in that program are available on DEEP's webpage for the Shared Clean Energy Facility Pilot Program.